noahkra/SRCModQueue/README.md

 # Features
 - View the verification queue for any game on SRC.
-	- View the run ID, leaderboard position, players, category, level (if applicable), primary run time and submission date for each run.
+	- View the run ID, leaderboard position, players, category, level (if applicable), submitted run time and submission date for each run.
 	- Player names coloured in the same gradient as on SRC with a flag (optional) to help with readability and recognisability.
 	- View which runs are obsoleted and filter them out.
 	- Filter by fullgame- or level runs.
 - Select and bulk download run videos for easy verification (or a speedrun watching marathon).
 - Download videos in the lowest available quality for the highest available framerate to optimise for download speed (usually 720p60).
+- Delete downloaded videos directly from the UI.
 - Dynamically adjusting UI to optimise screen space.
 - Autoupdater for easy download and installation of new versions.